divya-rajput/Algoexpert/README.md

-# Algoexpert
-This repository  contains the solution for algoexpert's hand picked Questions.
+## This repository contains the solutions for multiple online coding Platform.
-## 180 Hand-picked Questions list below:
-### 01 - Two Number Sum
+01 - Two Number Sum
+02 - Validate Subsequence